-Chorizo is a type of spicy sausage with many regional varieties across Spain and Spanish speaking countries, such as Portugal and Mexico.
+Chorizo is a type of spicy sausage with many regional varieties across Spain and Spanish speaking countries, such as Mexico.
 It is made from minced or chopped pork, some fat and is flavoured with garlic, black pepper, and most importantly, sweet and sour paprika, or the pulp from red peppers, which gives it its characteristic red colour.
 Some are smoked and some are particularly spicy.

 How to cook